Fatigue: What are the symptoms?

 Pay attention to your diet

 Are you always tired?
-Then pay close attention to your diet.
-Fluctuating blood sugar levels lead to significant fatigue.
-This can be resolved by consuming fewer sugars and simple carbohydrates.
-Also, a deficiency in important minerals, vitamins, and nutrients results in fatigue.
+Then take a close look at your diet.
+A fluctuating blood sugar level leads to significant fatigue.
+You can resolve this by eating fewer sugars and simple carbohydrates.
+A lack of important minerals, vitamins, and nutrients also leads to fatigue.

 Daily rhythm

-A good daily routine can ensure that poor sleep becomes a thing of the past.
-Rhythm and regularity are very important and can assist you in your battle against fatigue.
+A good daily rhythm can help ensure that poor sleep is a thing of the past.
+Rhythm and routine are very important and can assist you in your fight against fatigue.